connorpower/Horizon/README.md

 Manger, we use an umnbrella Xcode Workspace 'Horizon' as a pragmatic means of acessing the SPM managed libraries from the Cocoa App.

+#### But why?

+Cocoapods doesn't support Swift static libraries – a necessity for the command line app.
+The Swift Package Manager doesn't support either Cocoa or iOS Apps.
+Neither offers an optimial soultion, but the Swift Package Manager is likely the best long-term solution.

 #### Dependency Management

 Dependencies are managed by the swift package manager as normal.
 Simply run